BigPolarBear1/factorization/README.md

 TO DO:

 -We can actually treat singular roots as non-singular roots.
-Thats exactly what I'm doing in CUDA_QS_Variant.. so I need to implement that so we can properly use hensel's lemma.
+Thats exactly what I'm doing in CUDA_QS_Variant.. so I need to implement that so we can properly use hensel's lemma.</br>
 -Need to rapidly cycle through k values (as in zx^2+yx-Nk) .. until one is found where a bunch of singular roots lift very highly within our sieve region.
 Additionally finding an optimal sieve region can also be investigated.